 Exceptional Dispersion and Tinting Strength

-Alumina surface-treated TiO2 offers exceptional dispersion properties.
-Furthermore, TiO2’s high refractive index and scattering coefficient contribute to its strong tinting power.
-This translates to inks with vivid colors and exceptional hiding power.
+Alumina surface-treated TiO2 has extremely good dispersion qualities.
+Furthermore, TiO2’s high refractive index and scattering coefficient provide TiO2 with excellent tinting qualities, which produce inks with brilliant colours and superb opacity.

 Choosing the Right TiO2 for Your Ink